Berberism: Algeria

-Arouch (Mouvement citoyen des Aârchs), a movement that is also organised among Kabyles.

-MAK exalts a unique Kabyle identity instead of a universal Berber one, thus also known as Kabylist.

-A major movement within the Algerian Berber movement is Anti-Arabism.

 Historical and modern construction of ethnic divides

-The divide between Berber and Arab Algeria was solidified by the 123-year French colonization.
+The origins of Berberism go back to the triumph of colonial capitalism in Kabylia during the French colonization of Algeria.
+Its roots date back to the "Berber policy" of the French colonial empire, designed to "pacify" Kabylia.
+French colonialists invented several ideologies to divide and rule the Algerian population, such as the Kabyle myth, a racist colonial trope which asserted that the Kabyle people were more predisposed than Arabs to assimilate into "French civilization."
+Yves Lacoste explained that "turning the Arabs into invaders was one way of legitimizing the French presence".
 The Berbers were elevated above the Arabs through the narrative that Berber ancestral heritage stemmed from Europe.
-Consequently, Arabs and Arab speakers were associated with backwardness, which the Berbers profited from, as it granted them a higher status.
+Consequently, Arabs were associated with backwardness, which the Berbers profited from, as it granted them a higher status.
+Prior to the creation of the ideology in the 1840s, Kabyles throughout the centuries were actively and fully engaged in the Arab culture of Algeria, ever since the Muslim conquest of the Maghreb in the 7th century and the ensuing Arab migrations to the Maghreb.

 During the period of French colonization, Arabic and Berber were declared foreign languages in Algeria with the aim to restructure Algerian identity into a more Western one.
 This was done in attempts to assert French dominance.
 The Berbers were targeted with heavy French schooling, placing them at the centre of this transformation.
-The strongest hold France had to advance this platform was the Berber region of Kabyle, where they espoused the Kabyle Myth.
+The strongest hold France had to advance this platform was the Berber region of Kabyle, where they espoused the Kabyle myth.

-More recently, Berbers were alienated from the Algerian government following the Algerian War.
-Despite French attempts at a Divide and Rule strategy in Algeria, Berbers were on the forefront of the Independence movement with several key leaders of FLN (National Liberation Front), including Hocine Aït Ahmed, Abane Ramdane, and Krim Belkacem.
+Despite French attempts at a Divide and Rule strategy in Algeria, Berbers were on the forefront of the Independence movement with several key leaders of National Liberation Front (FLN), including Hocine Aït Ahmed, Abane Ramdane, and Krim Belkacem.
 Furthermore, Aurès and Kabylia were amongst the principal footholds of FLN due to their geographical remoteness and widespread local support for independence.
 In fact, the Soummam conference, often cited as the founding act of the Algerian state, took place in Kabylia.
 Due to Berber regions serving as hotbeds for FLN guerillas, these regions were labelled major targets in French counter-insurgency operations.
 These counter-insurgency operations resulted in the devastation of agricultural lands, looting, destruction of villages, population displacement, the creation of forbidden zones, etc.

 Following Algerian Independence, Kabyle leaders opposed the central leadership over Arabist policies and the single-party system.
 These Kabyle leaders held popular backing in Kabylia and Algiers.
 Two years of armed conflict in Kabylia followed, leaving more than 400 dead and most FLN leaders from Kabylia exiled or executed.

-These events created a sense of betrayal, which has made many Berbers suspicious of the government.
-An example would be Lounès Matoub's death.
-Lounès Matoub was a Berber secularist and activist who was murdered by Islamic extremists.
-Many Berbers believed he was killed by the government, chanting "Pouvoir, Assasins" (Government, Murderers) at his funeral.